vzool/docs/api/reference.md

 ## Authentication

-Most endpoints are checked against the permissions settings.
-If a user is not authenticated or isn’t allowed to access certain endpoints then API will respond with either a `401 Unauthorized` or a `403 Forbidden` respectively.
+Most endpoints are checked against permissions.
+If a user is not authenticated or isn’t allowed to access certain endpoints then the API will respond with either a `401 Unauthorized` or a `403 Forbidden` respectively.
 In addition to these status codes, the API returns a specific reason in the `error.message` field.

 ### Tokens

 To gain access to protected data, you must include an access token with every request.
 There are two types of tokens.

-#### "Static" tokens
+#### Static Tokens

-These tokens never expired and they could be assigned to an user.
+These optional tokens never expire and can be assigned to specific Directus users within `directus_users.token`.

-#### Temporary tokens
+#### Temporary Tokens

-These tokens are generated on user request and follows the [JWT spec](https://jwt.io).
+These tokens are generated upon the user's request and follow the [JWT spec](https://jwt.io).

-The JWT token payload contains the user id, type of token (`auth`), and an expiration date, which is signed with a secret key using `HS256` hashing algorithm.
+The JWT token payload contains the user id, type of token (`auth`), and an expiration date, which is signed with a secret key using the `HS256` hashing algorithm.

 There are several ways to include this access token: